cosmos72/stmx/README.md

 Input/Output during transactions
 --------------------------------
-**WARNING:** since transactions will be re-executed in case of conflicts with others and can also rollback or retry, all non-transactional code inside an atomic block may be executed more times than expected, or may be executed when **not** expected.
+**WARNING:** since transactions will be re-executed in case of conflicts with others and can also rollback or retry, all code inside an atomic block may be executed more times than expected, or may be executed when **not** expected.

 Some transactional memory implementations, especially for statically-typed languages, forbid performing input/output during a transaction on the ground